capezzbr/AsyncRequest/README.md

 Result
 ---------
 I've made a small project for showing the potential of **AsyncRequest**.
-In this project I retrieve the last tweets from my account ([@capezzbr](https://twitter.com/capezzbr)) calling a remote script that use the Twitter API 1.1
+In this project I retrieve the latest tweets from my account ([@capezzbr](https://twitter.com/capezzbr)) calling a remote script that use the [Twitter REST API v1.1](https://dev.twitter.com/docs/api/1.1).

 ![ScreenShot](screen.PNG)

 How To Get Started